Get A Testing Quote

 - Often lack broad-spectrum activity.
 For example, a natural preservative may inhibit the growth of Staphylococcus aureus or “Staph” in a formulation, but may have no mold-inhibiting effect.

 - May require relatively high concentrations in formulations to be effective.

 - Often have undesirable impact to other aspects of formulations, such as color, fragrance, or lather.

 - May result in skin sensitization (immunological reaction to the natural preservative that increases over time.

 - Consistency and potency may vary considerably from batch to batch.

 In summary, synthetic preservatives have been around for decades and have successfully preserved thousands of cosmetics.
 Lately, the market has been driven toward natural preservatives by evidence of toxicity of certain traditional synthetic preservatives.
 Unfortunately, selection of natural preservatives is limited, they can vary in terms of potency from manufacturer to manufacturer and batch to batch, and sometimes affect other aspects of the formulation in an undesirable way.

-Regardless of whether your company chooses to use a natural cosmetic preservative or synthetic cosmetic preservative, Cosmetic Test Labs can verify preservative effectiveness, ensuring a given formulation remains safe and stable over the course of normal usage.
+Regardless of whether your company chooses to use a natural cosmetic preservative or synthetic cosmetic preservative, Microchem can verify preservative effectiveness, ensuring a given formulation remains safe and stable over the course of normal usage.
 If you are interested in scheduling a cosmetic challenge test, simply contact the lab or request a price quote.